prabhakarlab/Banksy/README.md

-At this point, the joint expression matrix (gene-cell matrix and neighbour feature-cell matrix) can be extracted with *getBanksyMatrix*, which returns the joint matrix and cell locations:
+At this point, the joint expression matrix (gene-cell matrix and neighbour feature-cell matrix) can be extracted with *getBanksyMatrix*, which returns the joint matrix and cell locations.
+Here, `lambda` is a mixing parameter from 0 to 1 which determines how much spatial information is incorporated.
+Larger values of `lambda` incorporate more spatial information for identifying clusters.

 ``` r
 joint <- getBanksyMatrix(bank, lambda = 0.25)